 You must submit the following, which constitute the Pre-Health Packet.
 Your packet must be complete; the Committee will neither accept nor review incomplete packets, and packets that remain incomplete at the final deadline will not be eligible for the committee process.

-- Request a veCollect account (if you do not already have one) - one time fee of $20
+- Register for a veCollect account (if you do not already have one)

 - To access the Pre-Health Packet, submit the appropriate non-refundable fee